Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Formal definition of the problems

 It is well known that this problem has at least one optimal solution.
 Since we assume $f\notin \V$, the above minimum is strictly positive.

-The extreme points of a function $e:X\rightarrow \R$ are denoted by $\ext(e)=\{x\in X:|e(x)|=\|e\|_X\}$, i.e., the maximizers of $|e|$.
-The extreme points of the error function, i.e., $\ext(p-f)$, are of central importance for optimality conditions.
+The extremal points of a function $e:X\rightarrow \R$ are denoted by $\ext(e)=\{x\in X:|e(x)|=\|e\|_X\}$, i.e., the maximizers of $|e|$.
+The extremal points of the error function, i.e., $\ext(p-f)$, are of central importance for optimality conditions.
 A signature is a subset of $X\times\{-1,1\}$, which associates signs to some elements $X$.
 The support of the signature is its projection onto $X$.
-A signature is naturally associated to a non identically zero continuous function $e:X\rightarrow\R$, which maps its extreme points to their sign:
+A signature is naturally associated to a non identically zero continuous function $e:X\rightarrow\R$, which maps its extremal points to their sign:

-The signature of the error function $\sig(p-f)$ associates the sign of the error to its extreme points.
+The signature of the error function $\sig(p-f)$ associates the sign of the error to its extremal points.
 It is also of central importance for optimality conditions.
 The following example will be used throughout the next sections to illustrate optimality conditions.